 There are plenty of app-controlled smart plugs on the market already, with many offering Alexa support, but a lot of attention has been turned to Amazon's own version.

-Like those, the Amazon Smart Plug sits between a wall socket and an electrical device and can therefore be switched on and off through voice alone - even when you're not indoors.
+Like those, the Amazon Smart Plug sits between a wall socket and an electrical device and can, therefore, be switched on and off through voice alone - even when you're not indoors.
 It has timer functionality too, so can be set to boil a kettle in the morning before you reach the kitchen, for example.

 iDevices smart light switch

 Standard light switches are so antiquated.
 Smart light switches are offering so much more functionality and updating a design that otherwise hasn't changed in decades.
-These new smart light switches from iDevices not only offer the ability control your lights the old-fashioned way, but also include an integrated speaker and full Amazon Alexa functionality too.
+These new smart light switches from iDevices not only offer the ability to control your lights the old-fashioned way, but also include an integrated speaker and full Amazon Alexa functionality too.

 Now you can not only turn your lights on and off, but you can also check the weather, listen to music and more, all from your light switch.
 Yes, we now live in a future where you can talk to buttons on your wall.